The Bookshop data set

 Download the files

-You can choose to download the raw data and start from scratch building your own data model, or download one of the pre-build data sources to jump right into analysis with relationships.
+You can choose to download the raw data and start from scratch building your own data model, or download one of the pre-built data sources to jump right into analysis with relationships.

 - Raw data (xlsx)